SickChill/SickChill.Wiki/Remaining-settings-explained.md

 ![mass-update-2](images/mass-update-2.png)

 To modify the settings of the show itself you have to select the show(s) and push the edit button.
-Now you have the opportunity to set the following settings for all selected shows. :
+Now you have the opportunity to set the following settings for all selected shows :

 `Quality`